DonaldWhyte/notes-natural-language-processing/README.md

 explains how to install LaTeX on Windows, Mac OS X and various Linux distributions.

-Afterwards, navigate into the cloned and execute the build script:
+Afterwards, navigate into the cloned repository and execute the build script:

 ```
 cd notes-natural-language-processing